Questions? Call or text anytime 📞 818-446-9627

 How to Respond in the Moment (The "Rage Episode")

-What you do during an explosion of rage can either escalate the situation or help create a path to calm.
+What you do during an explosion of rage can either escalate the situation or create a path to calm.

 Your First Job: Ensure Safety and De-escalate

 Your primary goal is to keep everyone, including your partner, safe.
 Do not engage in a power struggle or try to "win" the argument.
-The rational part of your partner's brain is offline in that moment.
+The rational part of your partner's brain is offline in moment.
 Your job is to be the calm anchor.

 How to Support Them Between Episodes